mmuratarat/mmuratarat.github.io/_pages/faq.md

 If you are working with color images, then each filter would have three channels rather than one (i.e. each having shape $3 \times 3 \times 3$) to match the three channels (red, green, blue) of the image.

+#### What is the core idea of CNN?

+The core idea about convolutional neural networks is that, contrary to fully-connected layers, instead to assigning different weights per each pixel of the image, you have some kernel that is smaller then the input picture and slides through it.
+What follows, we apply same set of weights to different parts of the picture (so called weight sharing).
+By this we hope to detect same patterns in different parts of the image.

 #### What is stride?

 * Stride means the step of the convolution operation; the number of steps that you move the filter over the input image.